Equity Vesting and Managerial Myopia

 ECGI - Finance Working Paper No. 379/2013

-This paper links the impending vesting of CEO equity to reductions in real investment.
-Existing studies measure the manager’s short-term concerns using the sensitivity of his total equity to the stock price.
-However, in myopia theories, the driver of short-termism is not the CEO’s overall incentives, but his incentives to increase the short-term stock price in particular.
-We use recent changes in compensation disclosure to introduce a new empirical measure that is tightly linked to theory - the price-sensitivity of equity vesting over the upcoming year.
-This sensitivity is determined by equity grants made several years prior, and thus unlikely to be driven by current investment opportunities.
-An interquartile increase is associated with a decline of 0.11% in the growth of R&D (scaled by total assets), 37% of the average R&D growth rate.
-Newly-vesting equity increases the likelihood of meeting or marginally beating analyst earnings forecasts.
-However, the market’s reaction to doing so is lower, suggesting that it recognizes CEOs’ myopic incentives.
-More broadly, by introducing a measure of incentives that is not driven by the current contracting environment, our paper suggests that CEO contracts affect real outcomes.
+This paper links the CEO’s concerns for the current stock price to reductions in real investment.
+These concerns depend on the amount of equity he intends to sell in the short-term, but actual equity sales are an endogenous decision.
+We use the amount of stock and options scheduled to vest in a given year as an instrument for equity sales.
+Such vesting is determined by equity grants made several years prior, and thus unlikely driven by current investment opportunities.
+An interquartile increase in instrumented equity sales is associated with a decline of 0.25% in the growth of R&D/assets, 4.6% of the average R&D/assets ratio.
+Vesting-induced equity sales also increase the likelihood of meeting or marginally beating analyst earnings forecasts, and are associated with higher returns to earnings announcements.
+More broadly, by introducing a measure of incentives that is not driven by the current contracting environment – vesting-induced equity sales – our paper suggests that CEO contracts affect real outcomes.

 Keywords: Short-Termism, Managerial Myopia, Vesting, CEO Incentives

 Date posted: May 27, 2013 ; Last revised: August 19, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.